Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 4. the victim’s health and well-being

-College Suspension results in the separation of the Student from the College for a specified period of time.
-Suspension prohibits attendance at any classes sponsored by the College, participation in any study abroad programs or internships arranged by the College during the suspension period.
+I. College Suspension - College Suspension results in the separation of the Student from the College for a specified period of time.
+Suspension prohibits attendance at any classes, participation in any study abroad programs or internships arranged by the College during the suspension period.
 Suspension may involve restrictions and/or conditions on access to College property, buildings, or grounds as well as attendance at College sponsored events and functions, as deemed appropriate by the Administrative Officer or Student Disciplinary Committee.
-The Student may not register for and/or enroll in classes until s/he completes the stated period of suspension and meets any and all other sanction requirements for the period of suspension
+The Student may not register for and/or enroll in classes until s/he completes the stated period of suspension and meets any and all requirements for the period of suspension

 1. Disciplinary Probation for six (6) months